-Many entrepreneurs believe in Steve Job’s view that customers don’t know what they want, so why bother asking them.
+First, many entrepreneurs believe in Steve Job’s view that customers don’t know what they want, so why bother asking them.
 Go direct to market and test it!

 In both cases, the market research necessary to identify market needs, and keep monitoring them, is considered a cost that can be easily cut, not an investment.

+Consequently, the solution is to be aware of these biases and use market research to minimize their influence.
+I’m not talking about doing internet searches for free information.
+Probably it is not enough.
 I’m not talking about doing a couple of focus groups and thinking you are done, either.
 Focus groups are only good for exploration, not for decision making.

 Research that can really help you avoid business failure includes: